Shape-Preserving Prediction for Stationary Functional Time Series: Theoretical Results

-{\bf Remarks}: Note that Assumption (A2) is compatible with the assumption on the state-space model's error $u_n$.
-Based on the model assumption, the estimated state $\hat{\omega}_n$ is only related to the real state $\omega_n$ and the random error $u_n$, so the second assumption is a natural consequence of the assumption on $u_n$.
-Assumption 2 means, given the corresponding real state, the estimated state will be independent of all other states.
-This is a reasonable assumption, since as the sample size grows large enough, the estimated prototype functions will tend to be uncorrelated with any individual function, and we can assume that the estimated state is only related to the corresponding actual state.
+\end{enumerate} Note that Assumption (A2) is compatible with the assumption on the error term $u_n$ of the state-space model.
+Based on the model assumption, the estimated state $\hat{\omega}_n$ is only relevant to the real state $\omega_n$ and the random error $u_n$, so Assumption (A2) is a natural consequence of the assumption on $u_n$.
+Assumption (A2) means, given the corresponding real state, the estimated state is independent of all other states.
+This is a reasonable assumption, since as the sample size grows large enough, the estimated prototype functions tend to be uncorrelated with any individual function.
+Assumption (A3) guarantees a constant transition probability matrix of the estimate states.